-1 (a) Notwithstanding any provision of law to the contrary, the use or possession of medical 2 cannabis as set forth in this act is lawful within this state, subject to the following conditions: 3 (1) Medical cannabis may only be dispensed to: 4 (A) A patient who receives a certification from a practitioner and is in possession of a valid 5 identification card issued by the bureau; and 6 (B) A caregiver who is in possession of a valid identification card issued by the bureau.
-7 (2) Subject to rules promulgated under this act, medical cannabis may only be dispensed 8 to a patient or caregiver in the following forms: 9 (A) Pill; 10 (B) Oil; 11 (C) Topical forms, including gels, creams, or ointments; 12 (D) A form medically appropriate for administration by vaporization or nebulization, 13 excluding dry leaf or plant form until dry leaf or plant forms become acceptable under rules 14 adopted by the bureau; 15 (E) Tincture; 16 (F) Liquid; or 17 (G) Dermal patch; or 18 (3) Unless otherwise provided in rules adopted by the bureau under section two, article 19 eleven of this chapter, medical cannabis may not be dispensed to a patient or a caregiver in dry 20 leaf or plant form 21 (H) A form approved by the commissioner upon a recommendation of the advisory board: 22 Provided, That the commissioner may approve or disapprove forms of medical cannabis for 23 patient use based on recommendations of the advisory board; 24 (4) (3) An individual may not act as a caregiver for more than five patients; 25 (5) (4) A patient may designate up to two caregivers at any one time;
+1 (a) Notwithstanding any provision of law to the contrary, the use or possession of medical 2 cannabis as set forth in this act is lawful within this state, subject to the following conditions: 3 (1) Medical cannabis may only be dispensed to: 4 (A) a patient who receives a certification from a practitioner and is in possession of a valid 5 identification card issued by the bureau; and 6 (B) a caregiver who is in possession of a valid identification card issued by the bureau.
+7 (2) Subject to rules promulgated under this act, medical cannabis may only be dispensed 8 to a patient or caregiver in the following forms: 9 (A) Pill; 10 (B) Oil; 11 (C) Topical forms, including gels, creams, or ointments; 12 (D) A form medically appropriate for administration by vaporization or nebulization, 13 excluding dry leaf or plant form until dry leaf or plant forms become acceptable under rules 14 adopted by the bureau; 15 (E) Tincture; 16 (F) Liquid; or 17 (G) Dermal patch; 18 (H) Dry leaf or plant form; 19 (I) Edible food and beverage: Provided, That no edible cannabis product produced or sold 20 in this state may be shaped or designed to entice children to consume it, including, but not limited 21 to, the shape of people, animals, or fruits; or 22 (3) Unless otherwise provided in rules adopted by the bureau under section two, article 23 eleven of this chapter, medical cannabis may not be dispensed to a patient or a caregiver in dry 24 leaf or plant form 25 (J) A form approved by the commissioner upon a recommendation of the advisory board;

+26 (4) (3) An individual may not act as a caregiver for more than five patients;

+27 (5) (4) A patient may designate up to two caregivers at any one time;

-26 (6) (5) Medical cannabis that has not been used by the patient shall be kept in the original 27 package in which it was dispensed;
+(6) (5) Medical cannabis that has not been used by the patient shall be kept in the original package in which it was dispensed;

-(7) (6) A patient or caregiver shall possess an identification card whenever the patient or caregiver is in possession of medical cannabis; and
+30 (7) (6) A patient or caregiver shall possess an identification card whenever the patient or 31 caregiver is in possession of medical cannabis; and

-30 (8) (7) Products packaged by a grower/processor or sold by a dispensary shall may only 31 be identified by the name of the grower/processor, the name of the dispensary, the form and 32 species of medical cannabis, and the percentage of tetrahydrocannabinol and cannabinol 33 contained in the product.
+32 (8) (7) Products packaged by a grower/processor or sold by a dispensary shall may only 33 be identified by the name of the grower/processor, the name of the dispensary, the form and 34 species of medical cannabis, and the percentage of tetrahydrocannabinol and cannabinol 35 contained in the product.